wsperat/forest-fire/README.md

 ```

 # Design notes
+- Unified train surface: users should not need a different top-level entrypoint for every learner family.
+- String API, enum core: Python gets ergonomic strings; Rust keeps typed dispatch and exhaustive validation.
-- Arrow everywhere: The core stores features in Arrow arrays for columnar, cache-friendly scans.
+- Arrow everywhere: the core stores features in Arrow arrays for columnar, cache-friendly scans.
-- `DenseTable` holds feature columns and target data separately.
+- `DenseTable` holds feature columns and target data separately so training and inference logic can stay focused on model behavior.
 - Tree learners consume the pre-binned representation rather than re-sorting features during fitting.
+- Binary features receive a dedicated compact representation because they are common and structurally simpler to split on.
 - Canary columns are synthetic shuffled copies of the binned features and act as a built-in stopping signal.
+- Automatic growth stopping is preferred over pruning because it keeps the stopping rule inside the split search itself.
-- The current Python API is NumPy-first.
+- The current Python API is NumPy-first because that gives the smallest dependency surface while the core learning design stabilizes.

 # Building & testing
 ## Rust